 Voice — We support voice commands through third parties such as Amazon Alexa, but do not rely on voice commands for any specific interaction today.

-Device sensor data — We support device sensor data, but only use device rotation and location data in UI Kit currently.
+Device sensor data — We support device sensor data, but only use device rotation and location data in the design system currently.

-Touch and gestures — In UI Kit, a touch is handled like a mouse click.
-As for gestures, we support swiping on toggles and tab pages in UI Kit.
+Touch and gestures — In the Pega design system, a touch is handled like a mouse click.
+As for gestures, we support swiping on toggles and tab pages.

 Never flash an object more than twice a second as it can cause seizures.

 Avoid auto-playing animations (especially ones with sound) without user initiation as it can cause issues ranging from annoyance to sensory overload.
 WCAG 2 defines standards for the audio and video tag specifically, but the spirit of the rule applies here too.

 Users with vestibular disorders can get vertigo when objects slide into or out of the screen.
 While there are currently no WCAG 2 standards around these issues, some browsers and OSes are beginning to support a 'Reduce motion' setting.
 Typical implementations convert movement animations into fades.

 Last updated: Jun 2018